microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 As we learn about the types themselves, we'll also learn about the places where we can refer to these types to form new constructs.

 We'll start by reviewing the most basic and common types you might encounter when writing JavaScript or TypeScript code.
-These will later form the core "building blocks" of more complex types.
+These will later form the core building blocks of more complex types.

 ## The primitives: `string`, `number`, and `boolean`

-JavaScript has three very commonly used [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) kinds of values: `string`, `number`, and `boolean`.
+JavaScript has three very commonly used [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive): `string`, `number`, and `boolean`.
 Each has a corresponding type in TypeScript.
 As you might expect, these are the same names you'd see if you used the JavaScript `typeof` operator on a value of those types: